yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 Actually, this is a recursive process since an unbounded data-structure may hold unbounded data-structures too.
 Say, we have a list of **maps**, or a **map** from **string** to **list**.
-It means we'll need to traverse first the most internal unbounded data-structures and then, each will notify its parent about its new state and so on until it reaches the top level **contract storage** (what we have today).
+It means we'll need to traverse first the most internal unbounded data-structures and then, each will notify its parent about its new state and so on until it reaches the top-level **contract storage** (what we have today).

 We need to do more research on how to represent each unbounded data-structure.
 We may end up having a [MPT][mpt] Ethereum-style for each such data-structure.
 Maybe different data-structures will have different methods for managing their states.